Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 "Start talking first," the Entity told him, as its avatar moved over to that console.
 She played her hands over its surface and through its control fields, only half-watching him.

-"…Very well," Zero conceded.
+"...Very well," Zero conceded.
 "My people long ago repelled an extragalactic invasion.
-We…" he glanced at the ten’gewek, who seemed to read his mind.
+We..." he glanced at the ten’gewek, who seemed to read his mind.

 He spoke, bearing six centimeter *fangs.* "I am Yan, Given to the Gods.
 And I am *plenty* intelligent and well-read, you digital *malware.* Do not belittle me or my people again."

 Zero nodded, warily.
-"As I said…we were at the height of our powers, the first galactic civilization."
+"As I said... we were at the height of our powers, the first galactic civilization."
 He took a bare moment to gather himself.
 "In any case, it was by sheer luck were we in a position to survive their *scouting* forces, and it seems they had another, greater enemy who ultimately destroyed them before they could make good on a full-scale invasion.
 That enemy now controls Andromeda in its entirety.
 Fortunately for us, they are, at the moment, quiescent.
 They seem content to allow us backwater neighboring galaxies to come to *them* in deep time."

 "Show us."

 The Entity’s avatar spoke up.
-"We’ve found the files…"
+"We’ve found the files..."

 She gestured, and the room’s holographic displays repurposed themselves into a full planetarium.
 Zero winced—it was a casual display of *complete* control on the monster’s part.
 The galaxies whirled around them, beginning in their present relative positions and then rewinding, backtracking in a slow dance to where they had been seventy million years prior.